Magnum Mania!

 Notes

-1 When Magnum calls 911 for Higgins, he gives the partial address of Robin's Nest as "Kalakaua Drive, North Shore".
-That's right, the NORTH SHORE!
-The estate has Rabbit Island in the background and we never see any waves breaking in the ocean, but it's the North Shore?!
+2 When Magnum calls 911 for Higgins, he gives the partial address of Robin's Nest as "Kalakaua Drive, North Shore".
+The NORTH SHORE?!
+The estate has Rabbit Island in the background and we never see any waves breaking in the ocean!
 This is the first time the estate's general location on Oahu has been mentioned.
 The North Shore location will be referenced only a handful of times in the series, most notably in "The Big Blow" (3.22) and "Unfinished Business" (8.8).

-2 The University of Hawaii at Manoa is used as a filming location for the college campus scenes.
-The Andrews Amphitheater is featured in the climactic scene.
+3 The University of Hawaii at Manoa is used as a filming location for the college campus scenes.
+Andrews Amphitheater is featured in the climactic scene.

-4 Both T.C. and Magnum tear down the fourth wall by looking directly at the camera.
+6 Both T.C. and Magnum tear down the "fourth wall" by looking directly at the camera.
+This is one of the few times T.C. does so.

-8 Lenny Montana (Marquis' Bodyguard) is a former mobster and pro wrestler (in the 1950s and 1960s).
+9 Lenny Montana (Marchese's Bodyguard) is a former mobster (a Columbo Family "associate") and pro wrestler (in the 1950s and 1960s).
 His first acting role was in The Godfather (as bodyguard Luca Brasi).
 (Noted by Sam)

-9 We learn that Higgins does the London Times crossword puzzle every week, and he was the "finest long croquet player in the Pacific".
-He also mentions that he is a good chess player and used to beat Robin regularly.
-(Noted by Mike Barnes)
+14 We learn that Higgins does the London Times crossword puzzle every week, and he was the "finest long croquet player in the Pacific".
+He also mentions that he is a good chess player and used to beat Robin Masters regularly.

 Quotes